openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 For storage, we expect most users to use persistent volumes which can be, in most environments attached to multiple hosts, whether that be abstracted away as a cloud provider service (eg AWS EFS) or as an iSCSI storage network Within a datacenter.
 In certain applications these network storage provisions may not be suitable however and you may need access to a local disk or volume.
-In cloud environments this doesn't apply, in virtualized environments the the local volume would be represented as a persistent volume that is only able to be attached to VMs on a certain physical host, and in bare-metal environments, you would need to schedule to a single host, in which case, existing pod scheduling mechanisms would ensure this scheduling provided the Machine has some persistent labelling.
+In cloud environments this doesn't apply, in virtualized environments the local volume would be represented as a persistent volume that is only able to be attached to VMs on a certain physical host, and in bare-metal environments, you would need to schedule to a single host, in which case, existing pod scheduling mechanisms would ensure this scheduling provided the Machine has some persistent labelling.
 In the bare metal case,